DragonCherry/CameraPreviewController/README.md

 2) ?

-Please don't hesitate contribute on this project.
+Please don't hesitate to contribute on this project.
 Any advice and suggestions will be greatly appreciated.

 ### Functions